 The economic trade cycle shows how economic growth can fluctuate within different phases, for example:

-- i) Boom (which is high growth causing inflation)
+- Boom (which is a period of high economic growth possibly causing inflation)

 Quarterly Economic Growth in the UK